-The tropical instability waves, although have been observed for some time in the tropical Atlantic, have never had their characteristics analysed over the whole basin, as well as their variability form year to year.
+The tropical instability waves, although observed for some time in the tropical Atlantic, have never had their SST signature characteristics analysed over the whole basin, as well as their variability from year to year.
 This work, by using observational satellite data, provides an important study of these instabilities.